Blotch3D/Blotch3D/README.md

 that does anything with 3D resources.

-The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for the thread.
+The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it calls it less frequently.
-This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc. You can also put app code here as long as it's aware that calls to it may not be periodic.
+This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
+For apps that may suffer from severe CPU exhaustion, you may want to put your app code in this method so it is called less frequently (as long as that code can properly handle that variable periodicity).

 A single-threaded application would have all its code in those three overridden methods.

-If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to EnqueueCommand or EnqueueCommandBlocking.
-Those methods make sure the code is done by the 3D thread sequentially at the end of the next FrameProc call.
+If you are developing a multithreaded app, then you would probably want to reserve the 3D thread only for tasks that access 3D resources.
+When other threads need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.

-MonoGame does not support multiple 3D windows because that isn't conducive on certain platforms.
-On Microsoft Windows (and possibly certain other platforms) you *can* create them, but they don't work correctly and in certain situations will crash.
+Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, does not support more than one window.
+You *can* create multiple windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
 (On Microsoft Windows, you can use the BlWindow3D.Form object for that.)

 To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order so that it is